aniketsahu115/fylaro-finternet-finance/README.md

 ##  Overview

 Fylaro is a revolutionary invoice financing marketplace built on the principles of the Finternet, leveraging tokenization and the Unified Ledger to connect businesses seeking working capital with global investors.
+Fylaro tokenize invoices for global liquidity with credit scoring, secondary trading, and automated settlements.

 ![Finternet Architecture](https://github.com/aniketsahu115/fylaro-finternet-finance/blob/main/assets/Finternet%20Architecture.png)